PREGNANCY AND PARENTAL LEAVE FOR SCHOOL EMPLOYEES

 For Small Necessities Leave Act leave, you must give at least seven days’ notice if the leave is foreseeable; otherwise, give whatever notice is “practicable.”

 In giving notice, you are not required to refer to the specific law or use any “magic words.”
 While we generally recommend that you submit your request in writing, that is not required.
 Whether oral or written, the notice should give your employer enough information about the reasons for your leave so that the employer is satisfied that such leave is covered under the FMLA or SNLA.

-Am I entitled to 12 weeks of FMLA leave in addition to the eight weeks of MMLL leave and/or any contractual leave?
+Am I entitled to 12 weeks of FMLA leave in addition to the eight weeks of MPLL leave and/or any contractual leave?

 Usually these leave entitlements run “concurrently,” which means they overlap.
 If you have not used any of your 12 weeks of leave under the Family and Medical Leave Act, then you would have 12 weeks of leave after your child arrives, not 20.
 If your contract allows you one year of parental leave, you generally would be entitled to a maximum of one year, not a year plus 12 weeks.

-Remember, however, that the Massachusetts Maternity Leave Law gives women eight consecutive weeks of maternity leave (not necessarily with pay) after their child arrives, regardless of how much FMLA or contractual leave they may have left.
+Remember, however, that the Massachusetts Parental Leave Law gives employees eight consecutive weeks of leave (not necessarily with pay) after their child arrives, regardless of how much FMLA or contractual leave they may have left.
 Thus, you are always entitled to at least eight weeks.

 The amount of time to which you are entitled beyond eight weeks depends on how much of your 12 weeks of annual FMLA leave you have used up before your child arrives and upon how much parental leave your contract gives you.